-The extent of the non-compliance(s) and/or any worsening of existing non-(a)
+- (a) The extent of the non-compliance(s) and/or any worsening of existing non-compliance(s). - (b) The physical features of the site and surrounds and any unique characteristics that makes compliance with permitted activity standards unachievable.

-- (b) The physical features of the site and surrounds and any unique characteristics that makes compliance with permitted activity standards unachievable. - The necessity and function of the proposed building or structure that requires the (c) size and positioning. - The bulk and dominance of the building or structure and the actual and potential (d) adverse effects on the character and amenity of the surrounding area. - (e) The extent to which the design of the building and activity is compatible with the activities, character and amenity of the area, and represents good urban design where large blank walls are avoided. - (f) The extent to which the building or structure achieves a safe environment by applying Crime Prevention Through Environmental Design (CPTED) principles. - The extent to which the building, storage or activity rule non-compliance will: (g) - Result in visual effects from building dominance on the streetscape and adjoining Residential, Greenbelt Residential, or Rural Zone properties. - Result in reduced visual privacy of adjoining Residential, Greenbelt Residential, or Rural Zone properties. - The level, duration and frequency of any noise likely to be generated and the (h) degree to which this will contrast with the existing noise environment, taking into account the nature of any measures to avoid or mitigate excessive noise levels and the degree to which they are likely to be successful. - (i) Whether the development would have an adverse effect on the safety and efficiency of the road network, including consideration of the following: - (i) the volume and type of traffic which may be generated to the site; and - the ability of the site to accommodate parking, loading, manoeuvring and (ii) access requirements. - the extent to which the frequency and timing of vehicle movements may (iii) adversely affect the amenity values (including in terms of noise, vibration, and glare from headlights) of the surrounding environment. - (j) Whether establishment of the activity would adversely affect the efficient functioning of the Open Space Zone or other zones. - Whether the activity would result in significant social, cultural, recreational and/or (k) economic impacts on the community. - The extent to which the activity promotes the optimum and efficient use of the open (I) space land resource and does not detract from the vibrancy and vitality of the commercial areas. - (m) The proposed methods for avoiding, remedying or mitigating adverse effects including the design of the building or structure, the use of materials, design.
+- (c) The necessity and function of the proposed building or structure that requires the size and positioning. - (d) The bulk and dominance of the building or structure and the actual and potential adverse effects on the character and amenity of the surrounding area. - (e) The extent to which the design of the building and activity is compatible with the activities, character and amenity of the area, and represents good urban design where large blank walls are avoided. - (f) The extent to which the building or structure achieves a safe environment by applying Crime Prevention Through Environmental Design (CPTED) principles. - (g) The extent to which the building, storage or activity rule non-compliance will: - Result in visual effects from building dominance on the streetscape and adjoining Residential, Greenbelt Residential, or Rural Zone properties. - Result in reduced visual privacy of adjoining Residential, Greenbelt Residential, or Rural Zone properties. - (h) The level, duration and frequency of any noise likely to be generated and the degree to which this will contrast with the existing noise environment, taking into account the nature of any measures to avoid or mitigate excessive noise levels and the degree to which they are likely to be successful. - (i) Whether the development would have an adverse effect on the safety and efficiency of the road network, including consideration of the following: - (i) the volume and type of traffic which may be generated to the site; and - (ii) the ability of the site to accommodate loading, manoeuvring and access requirements. - (iii) the extent to which the frequency and timing of vehicle movements may adversely affect the amenity values (including in terms of noise, vibration, and glare from headlights) of the surrounding environment. - (j) Whether establishment of the activity would adversely affect the efficient functioning of the Open Space Zone or other zones. - (k) Whether the activity would result in significant social, cultural, recreational and/or economic impacts on the community. - (I) The extent to which the activity promotes the optimum and efficient use of the open space land resource and does not detract from the vibrancy and vitality of the commercial areas. - (m) The proposed methods for avoiding, remedying or mitigating adverse effects including the design of the building or structure, the use of materials, design, screening, landscaping. - (n) The extent to which alternative sites, designs and layout have been considered.